-Vehicle with automatic transmission: Do not tow the vehicle using tow eye.
+Vehicles with automatic transmission: Do not tow the vehicle using a towing eye.
 Towing with a tow rope could cause severe automatic transmission damage.
-When towing vehicle with automatic transmission, use flat bed or wheel lift equipment.
+When towing vehicles with automatic transmission, use flat bed or wheel lift equipment.

 Seek the assistance of a workshop.
 After towing, unscrew the towing eye.
 Insert cap and close cap.